Courtney Brown (defensive end)

-Courtney Lanair Brown (born February 14, 1978) is a former American college and professional football player who was a defensive end in the National Football League (NFL) for seven seasons.
-He played college football for Pennsylvania State University, and earned consensus All-American honors.
-The Cleveland Browns selected him with the first overall pick of the 2000 NFL Draft, and he played professionally for the Browns and Denver Broncos of the NFL.
+Courtney Lanair Brown (born February 14, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL) for six seasons, primarily with the Cleveland Browns.
+He played college football for the Penn State Nittany Lions, earning unanimous All-American honors and winning Big Ten Defensive Player of the Year in 1999.
+Brown was selected by Cleveland first overall in the 2000 NFL draft, but his tenure was marked by injuries, leading to his release after five seasons.
+He spent his final season with the Denver Broncos.

-Brown is often listed as a draft bust, noted among others such as 2014 1st round picks Justin Gilbert and Johnny Manziel.

-Early years
+Early life

 Brown was born in Charleston, South Carolina.
 Growing up in Alvin, South Carolina, he attended Macedonia High School and was a high school All-American linebacker his senior year.
 He also contributed on offense by playing tight end.
 Brown earned Gatorade Player-of-the-Year accolades in his senior year.
 He played in the Shrine Bowl.
 Brown was also an accomplished basketball star, playing in the North/South All-Star game.
 Throughout his high school career, he maintained a 4.0 grade point average.
 Furthermore, he never missed a day of school from K-12.